eGain/egain-ios-messaging/Examples/eGainMessagingExample/readme.md

 ## Option 2: Customized SDK

 ### Obtain Credentials
 Credentials are used to verify you as a valid customer for the Conversation Hub.
-You need a unique ID (clientId) and password (clientSecret) to access the Conversation Hub.
+You need a unique ID (clientId) and password (clientSecret), accountAddress, and channelType to access the Conversation Hub.
 If you have not yet obtained credentials, contact you eGain representative.

 ### Available methods